Tom's Guide Verdict

 MSRP: from $1,995 at Saatva

-One downside to the Saatva RX is its lack of customization; it only comes in one height and comfort level.
-If you're on the smaller side or want more control over the feel of your bed, read our Saatva Classic mattress review or Saatva Loom & Leaf Mattress review.
-Both of these options focus on back support and offer customizable firmness – and in the case of the Saatva Classic, depth as well.
+The lack of customization is the only glaring issue with the Saatva RX.
+If you're on the smaller side or want more control over the feel of your bed, read our Saatva Classic Mattress review or our Saatva Contour5 Mattress review.
+Both feature dedicated lumbar support and come in multiple firmness levels — and with the Saatva Classic, you can also alter the height.

 Saatva RX mattress review: Price & trial

-The Saatva RX is the brand's most expensive mattress after its adjustable Solaire model.
-A queen Saatva RX mattress retails for $3,295, but thanks to frequent Saatva mattress sales you won't ever have to pay the full price.
-Still, it firmly remains in the premium price bracket even after regular discounts.
+The Saatva RX is the brand's most expensive mattress after its adjustable Solaire model and some of the larger sizes of its Zenhaven model.
+A queen Saatva RX mattress retails for $3,399.

-Specialty mattresses like the Saatva RX tend to command a much higher price tag because of their construction and the quality of their materials; the comparatively-priced Casper Wave Hybrid Snow mattress is another example of this.
+Specialty mattresses like the Saatva RX tend to command a much higher price tag because of their construction and the quality of their materials.
 However, Saatva also includes a one-year home trial (with a $99 returns fee), a lifetime warranty, and free white glove delivery with optional removal of your existing mattress.
-These are the best perks in the sleep industry, even among other luxury mattresses.
+These are the best perks in the sleep industry.

 The Saatva RX is a luxury mattress specially designed for sleepers with chronic or serious back and joint pain.
-It's Saatva's most expensive mattress behind the Solaire.
-The price might make your eyes water, even when it's on sale.
+It's Saatva's most expensive mattress behind the Solaire and larger sizes of the Zenhaven.
 However, you get a 365-night trial, a lifetime warranty, and free White Glove Delivery straight to your bedroom, including old mattress removal.

 Saatva RX mattress review: Design

-All of that is followed by a layer of 1" micro-coils nestled between two slabs of 3/4" high-density foam.
-These materials work in tandem to provide a balance of relief, support, and adaptability as you shift positions.
+All of that is followed by a layer of 1" micro-coils nestled between two pieces of 3/4" high-density foam.
+Like the larger 8" coils, the micro-coils at the midsection and sides are firmer.

 Saatva handcrafts all of its mattresses in the USA using CertiPUR-US certified foam that's free from toxic chemicals and low in the VOC (volatile organic compound) emissions that contribute to unpleasant off-gassing odors.
 Instead of fiberglass, Saatva uses a plant-based thistle pulp as a flame barrier.